 RN to BSN Students first meet all requirements for completion of the Associate Degree in Nursing (ADN) or Diploma in Nursing program from a regionally accredited program.
 Upon RN licensure, students then enter the SDSU RN to BS program.

-- NUR 320: Health Assessment and Health Promotion for RN to BS (4 units – offered Fall 2016 Semester)
+- NUR 320: Health Assessment and Health Promotion for RN to BS (4 units – offered Fall 2019 and Spring 2020 Semester)

 The length of the program may vary.
 However most RN to BS students can complete the Bachelor of Science degree at SDSU within fifteen months.